Subacute thyroiditis is an immune reaction of the thyroid gland that often follows an upper respiratory infection.

 - Mood changes

 As the thyroid gland heals, it may release too little hormone, causing symptoms of hypothyroidism, including:

 - Cold intolerance

-More serious cases may need temporary treatment with steroids (for example, prednisone) to control inflammation.
-Symptoms of hyperthyroidism are treated with a class of drugs called beta-blockers.
+More serious cases may need short-term treatment with drugs that reduce swelling and inflammation, such as prednisone.
+Symptoms of an overactive thyroid are treated with a class of drugs called beta-blockers.

 The condition should improve on its own.
 But the illness may last for months.
-Long-term or severe complications do not usually occur.
+Long-term or severe complications do not often occur.

 When to Contact a Medical Professional

 Call your health care provider if: